ai-mindset/ai-mindset.github.io/_posts/2024-11-15-good-onboarding.md

 ### Best practices
 These principles translate into concrete best practices that any organisation can implement.
 While the specific skills and technologies may vary between teams, successful on-boarding programs share common structural elements that maximize learning efficiency while minimizing cognitive overload:

-- Break down complex skills into smaller, manageable components.
+- **Break down complex skills into smaller, manageable components**.
 For example, rather than asking someone to "learn LiveView"[^2] break it down into specific tasks like creating forms, handling events, or managing state
-- Provide structured learning paths rather than self-directed exploration.
+- **Provide structured learning paths rather than self-directed exploration**.
 When new hires must decide what to learn next, they waste valuable mental capacity on planning rather than learning.
 A clear, predefined path eliminates this overhead
-- Aim for 80% proficiency before moving to next skill.
+- **Aim for 80% proficiency before moving to next skill**.
 This threshold ensures sufficient mastery while avoiding diminishing returns from pursuing perfection
-- Define minimum productive competency for the role.
+- **Define minimum productive competency for the role**.
 Not every skill needs to be mastered immediately - identify what's truly needed for day-one productivity and focus there first
-- Use checklists and frequent practice with feedback.
+- **Use checklists and frequent practice with feedback**.
 Clear checkpoints provide motivation and progress tracking, while regular feedback prevents learners from developing incorrect habits
-- Focus on mechanical competency to reduce cognitive load.
+- **Focus on mechanical competency to reduce cognitive load**.
 When basic operations become automatic, developers can focus their mental energy on solving more complex problems

 ## Conclusions
 Effective on-boarding is not just a nice-to-have, it's a competitive necessity in today's software industry.
 While poor on-boarding practices continue to cost companies valuable time and talent, the path to improvement is clear.
 By _breaking down_ complex skills, providing _structured learning_ paths, and _respecting_ cognitive limitations, organisations can dramatically reduce the time it takes for new hires to become productive team members.
 This investment in structured on-boarding not only accelerates developer productivity but also expands hiring possibilities, allowing companies to tap into a broader talent pool.
 The choice is simple: continue losing months of productivity to ineffective on-boarding, or implement these evidence-based practices to build stronger, more capable engineering teams.